Skip to main content

 You’ll establish a solid foundation in key areas with core courses in accounting, economics and finance.
 You’ll also have the chance to pursue electives that are aligned with your career aspirations and individual interests.
 Cultivate technical expertise while mastering efficient communication and leadership skills.

 You’ll study courses that are accredited by the world’s leading finance bodies.
-Core courses will further your knowledge in accounting and finance topics like quantitative methods, economic and finance principles and accounting concepts and methods.
-Other topics cover specialised areas in equity valuation, fixed income securities and ethics of finance and accounting.
+Core courses will further your knowledge of accounting and finance topics, including quantitative methods, economic and financial principles and accounting concepts and methods.
+Other topics cover specialised areas in equity valuation, fixed-income securities and the ethics of finance and accounting.

-You’ll also have the opportunity to choose electives that are aligned to your individual interests.
+You’ll also have the opportunity to choose electives that are aligned with your individual interests.
 Perhaps you’ll navigate the world of corporate finance or dive into Blockchain, Crypto and big data.

 Key facts